 "Los Diablos" - a brush fire team from BBNP - received the biggest cheers by far!

-I left the party for a ride down to the ghost town at sunset and wandered the old cemetery and around through the buildings for a few photos.
+I left the party for a ride down to the ghost town at sunset, wandering the old cemetery and around the buildings for a few photos.

-The porch was dead since the party was at Kathy's, save a coupla tipsy locals who welcomed me to Terlingua with voluminous beer breaths.
+The porch was dead since the party was at Kathy's, save a coupla tipsy locals who welcomed me to Terlingua with voluminous beer breath.